tsaqifmaulana444/tmaulana/README.md

 - Interested at python programming language

-- Love to learn new things
+- Like to learn new things

 - Able to do teamwork